Planning an adult trip to Animal Kingdom? We’ve got you covered!

 Kilimanjaro Safaris (9/10)

 Kilimanjaro Safaris is just an all-around outstanding ride for all ages.
-Anyone who enjoys wildlife and experiencing nature will love the safari through the African Savanna, where you’ll see a multitude of African animals in replicas of their natural habitats.
+Anyone who enjoys wildlife and experiencing nature will love the safari through the African Savanna, where you’ll see a multitude of African animals in their natural habitats.

 You’ll start the ride by hopping aboard a large safari bus that has roomy seating and open windows for you to view the Savanna without obstructions.
 The driver is a very knowledgeable cast member and will explain every exhibit you pass on the wildlife reserve.